modernish/modernish/README.md

-# modernish: a shell modernizer library #
+# modernish: a shell moderniser library #

 modernish is an ambitious, as-yet experimental, cross-platform POSIX shell feature detection and language extension library.
 It aims to extend the